 Jobsite Roll-off Containers for General Contractors

-Our construction fleet runs 20-, 30-, and 40-yard heavy-duty roll-offs across the Saint Cloud metro and Stearns County; these containers feature reinforced steel sidewalls, walk-in rear swing doors, and steel bottom rollers for framers, roofers, and demo crews.
-We set every bin on protective Driveway Boards.
-Contact Dumpster & Roll-Off Container Rental for contractor pricing and tonnage rates on multi-phase projects.
+Our construction fleet runs 20-, 30-, and 40-yard roll-offs across the Saint Cloud metro and Stearns; each container features reinforced steel sidewalls, walk-in rear swing doors, and steel bottom rollers—ideal for framers, roofers, and demo crews.
+We set every bin on driveway boards for protection.
+Call (320) 416-9825 for contractor pricing and tonnage rates regarding recurring hauling for your multi-phase projects.

 Matte-black 20-yard roll-off construction dumpster with heavy ribbed steel sidewalls and swing rear doors at a working jobsite in Saint Cloud, sitting directly on compacted dirt with an unmarked white hauler partially visible at the far edge of the frame.